Skip to main content

 Usage:

-./multi-profile.sh plans list
+./multi-profile.sh plans get-plans

 Integration Examples